wlillisdev/tasty_tipples/README.md

 # <img src="assets/readme/agile_icon.png" alt="agile" width="45"/> Agile Approach to Project Devlopment

 An agile approach was taken in the development of this project.
-The project will be dissected into smaller parts and an iterative approach to project management and development will be used to achieve faster development of the project and optimise time usage.
+The project was dissected into smaller parts and an iterative approach to project management and development will be used to achieve faster development of the project and optimise time usage.

 - MoSoCoW Method:
   - I will also aim to integrate the MoSoCoW Method in to this project.
 Which is a four-step approach to prioritizing which project requirements need to be carried out first in order to achieve project goals and criteria of user stories.
 Custom labels will be created in GitHub and allocated to each requirement so they can be easily filtered and identified.